 (Henderson) It’s a quick self-guided tour, but you get a free chocolate sample at the end.

 (Sloan, NV) Art installation by Ugo Rondinone or those colorful piles of rocks all over instagram.

-(Treasure Island, The Strip) Great for die hard Marvel fans.
-There’s usually a groupon available.
+(TI, The Strip) Great for die-hard Marvel fans.
+There’s usually a Groupon available.

 (Luxor, the Strip) Over 250 artifacts recovered from the Titanic.

 ARIA Campus Fine Art Collection

 (The Strip) Featuring works by Maya Lin, Jenny Holzer, Nancy Rubins, Frank Stella, Henry Moore, and more.